 What is the zip code for Pierson, Florida?

 Pierson, Florida’s zip code is 32180.
 Postal code 32180 is primarily located in the county of Volusia in Florida.

 Pierson is a city that covers an area of about 8.7 square miles and at an elevation of 75 feet.

-Pierson Florida is a town that offers the residents a small slice of old Florida.
+Pierson, Florida, is a town that offers the residents a small slice of old Florida.
 You’ll see chickens free-roaming, horses in many yards, and a mixture of almost full-blown farms.
-Naturally, you’ll see many fern farms as you explore and you’ll be tickled at the dusty roads that are full of people on four-wheelers and golf carts.
+Naturally, you’ll see many fern farms as you explore, and you’ll be tickled at the dusty roads full of people on four-wheelers and golf carts.

-Most importantly, when you go to Pierson, Florida, you get to experience a lifestyle that many in the city don’t even know exists.
+Most importantly, when you go to Pierson, Florida, you experience a lifestyle many in the city don’t even know exists.

-When you spend the night in Pierson Florida you will have the unobstructed view of the blackest sky you’ll ever see.
-You’ll also sleep well as it’s deadly silent minus the wildlife that shares the area with residents.
+When you spend the night in Pierson, Florida, you will have an unobstructed view of the blackest sky you’ll ever see.
+You’ll also sleep well as it’s deadly silent, minus the wildlife that shares the area with residents.